15 Best Running Trails In Las Vegas You Can Visit Today

 Exploration Peak Park is a great spot for runners who love a challenge.

-The trail offers stunning views of the city and surrounding mountains but is prepared for steep inclines and rocky terrain.
+This location offers stunning views of the city and surrounding mountains, but be prepared for steep inclines and rocky terrain.

 At the top, you’ll find a 360-degree observation deck and a replica of an Old West town, making it a great spot for photos, even if they are taken from your smartphone!